alejandro-devop/git-github-notes/Cheat-sheet.md

 # Git command cheat-sheet

-> **IMPORTANT:** If you are using windows I highly recommend you to use power shell and enable the [Windows Linux Subsystem](https://learn.microsoft.com/en-us/windows/wsl/install), with this you can use **All platform commands** without any problem.
+> **IMPORTANT** If you are using windows I highly recommend you to use power shell and enable the [Windows Linux Subsystem](https://learn.microsoft.com/en-us/windows/wsl/install), with this you can use **All platform commands** without any problem.

 ## Git commands
 In programming we call a cheat sheet as a list of usefull commands of instructions that usually get repetitive.